Skip to content

 General Rule:

-• Only one person treating one wounded, everyone around provide security
+• Only one person treating one wounded, everyone around provides security

-• Self-Protection has absolute priority at all time
+• Self-Protection has absolute priority at all times

 • Wounded are a liability, do not become one yourself